-Vanecia Kerr, Vice Chair
+Vanecia Kerr, Chair

 Berrick Abramson is the Senior Policy Director at the non-partisan, non-profit Keystone Policy Center, where he leads Keystone's education practice and workforce development initiatives.
 He joined Keystone in 2017 bringing a diverse background in public policy, education, technology and finance.
 His policy work has included policy research, development, advancement and implementation in states across the country.
 Drawing on his time in both the private and public sectors, he also leads a variety of projects at Keystone with local and state governments and government agencies with a focus on operational efficiencies and consensus building strategies.

 Commissioner Abramson is a nationally respected thought leader with more than two decades of experience in public policy and education issues and he is frequently sought to speak at national conferences on issues relating to P-20 education and workforce development.
 Before focusing on education issues, Commissioner Abramson worked in public policy and politics at the local, state and federal level in California and Colorado, where he focused on issues relating to education, economic development and the future of the American workforce.
 Prior to his work in public policy, Berrick worked in finance and technology in San Francisco.
 He was co-founder and Managing Partner of TPGI Ventures, a boutique venture capital, corporate finance and consulting firm for whom he now serves as a Senior Advisor.